andrewh7358/Horse-Race-App/README.md

 # Horse Race

-This is a simple horse race I made in TypeScript and React.
+This is a code demo I made of a simple horse race showcasing TypeScript and React.

 By default, all of the horses have a 0.6 chance to move forward at every interval.
-After each interval, every horse has it's chance to move changed by a value between -0.1 and 0.1.
-This chance is visualized for each lane.
+After each interval, the state is updated to move a horse forward if that horse has a success.
+Each horse also has it's chance to move changed by a value randomly between -0.1 and 0.1.
+This chance is visualized for each lane throughout the race.
 The race can be paused and resumed at any time.
-The race can also be reset at any time, returning all the horses to their staring places and parameters.
+The race can also be reset at any time, returning everything to the initial state.

 <img src='./demo.gif' alt='demo' height='400px' />